-The Albert J. Beveridge Grant for Research in the Western Hemisphere are available to support research in the history of the Western hemisphere; individual grants do not exceed $1,000.
+The Albert J. Beveridge Grant for Research in the Western Hemisphere supports research in the history of the United States, Canada, and Latin America; individual grants do not exceed $1,000.
 See the list of past recipients.

 Michael Kraus Research Grant

-The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and the field of law and society, broadly defined.
+The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and in the general field of law and society, broadly defined.
 See the list of past recipients.

 J. Franklin Jameson Fellowship

 The J. Franklin Jameson Fellowship in American History is sponsored jointly by the AHA and the John W. Kluge Center at the Library of Congress.
 It is awarded annually to support significant scholarly research in the collections of the Library of Congress by scholars at an early stage in their careers in history.
 PhD degree or equivalent required.
-Applicants must have received this degree within the past seven years, and must not have published or had accepted for publication a book-length historical work.
-The fellowship will not be awarded to complete a doctoral dissertation.
-The fellowship has a stipend of $5,000 that will be awarded for two to three months, as the Jameson Fellow desires, to spend in full-time residence at the Library of Congress.
+Applicants must have received this degree within the past seven years.
+The fellowship has a stipend of $5,000 that will be awarded for two to three months to spend in full-time residence at the Kluge Center at the Library of Congress.
 The application deadline is April 1.
 Winners will be notified in June and can take residency at their discretion any time until August of the following year.
 See the list of past recipients.

-The Fellowship in Aerospace History, supported by the National Aeronautics and Space Administration (NASA), annually funds one or more research projects from six to nine months.
+The Fellowships in Aerospace History, supported by the National Aeronautics and Space Administration (NASA), annually fund research projects from six to nine months.
 Proposals of advanced research in history related to all aspects of aerospace, from the earliest human interest in flight to the present, are eligible, including cultural and intellectual history, economic history, history of law and public policy, and history of science, engineering, and management.
-The fellowship is open to applicants who hold a doctoral degree in history or a closely related field, or who is enrolled in and has completed all course work for a doctoral degree-granting program.
+The fellowships are open to applicants who hold a doctoral degree in history or a closely related field, or who are enrolled in and have completed all course work for a doctoral degree-granting program.
 Preference is given to applicants in early stages of their careers.
 NASA provides funds to the American Historical Association, the History of Science Society (HSS), and the Society for the History of Technology (SHOT) to allow each association to award a fellowship.
 The stipend is $21,250 for each fellowship.
 Applications will be entered into consideration for all three fellowships.
 The deadline for application is April 1.
 See the list of past recipients.